 Zamboni driver at North Toronto Memorial Arena

 I liked the contrast of the inner weave as opposed to keeping the same material for the whole tuque — that was comfortable for sure.
-While it was warm, I also seemed to not sweat it in, which was great.
+While it was warm, I also seemed to not sweat, which was great.

 Big Jim Komatsu